 A business credit score measures how likely it is that a business will be able to repay its debts.
-If you approach someone for a loan or business credit card, they’ll use your business credit score to decide whether or not it’s safe to give you money.
+If you approach someone for a small business loan or business credit card, they’ll use your business credit score to decide whether or not it’s safe to give you money.

-Building good business credit lets you borrow more money, saves you money on insurance, helps you protect your personal assets, and generally makes it easier for you to do business.
+Building good small business credit lets you borrow more money, saves you money on insurance, helps you protect your personal assets, and generally makes it easier for you to do business.

 But how do you build business credit?
 And once you have it, how do you keep it?